mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 ## Step 4: Install Linux Mint

 Once you're at the temporary "live" desktop, you're ready to install.
-This guide focuses on a simple, single-OS setup and does not cover dual-booting.

 1. Double-click the **"Install Linux Mint"** icon on the desktop.
 2. Select your language and keyboard layout.
 3. Connect to your Wi-Fi network.
 This allows the installer to download updates.
 Be sure to check the box to **install multimedia codecs**.
 4. At the **"Installation type"** screen, choose **"Erase disk and install Linux Mint"**.
-This is the simplest method.
-It will automatically reformat the entire drive and set up Linux Mint as the only operating system, deleting macOS or Windows in the process.
+It should automatically reformat the entire drive and set up Linux Mint as the only operating system, deleting macOS or Windows in the process.
 5. Click **"Install Now"** and confirm the changes when prompted.
 6. Complete the final steps by choosing your timezone and creating a user account with a strong password.
 For added security, you can check the box to **"Encrypt my home folder."**
 7. Once the installation is finished, click **"Restart Now"** and remove the USB drive when prompted.
 8.  *For PCs* - upon reboot, your computer will display a menu called **GRUB**.
 This is the Linux bootloader.
 Since you only have Linux Mint installed, it will automatically start after a few seconds.
-You don't need to do anything here.

 ---